 The simple way to describe it is to count upwards as you would usually, but only in numbers exclusively made up of 1 and/or 0.

-We usually run out of numbers after 9 and there are fixed rules about how to proceed.
-Binary is the same except we run out of numbers after 2, and so that reset rule is applied much more often.
+In base-10, you run out of numbers after 9 and there are fixed rules about how to proceed.
+Binary is the same except you run out of numbers after 1, and so that reset rule is applied much more often.

 One way of looking at it is to count in serial: